-Watch: Memorial Service For Jamal Khashoggi In Washington

-Slain journalist Jamal Khashoggi is being remembered at a memorial service in Washington, D.C., on Friday, in an event that will include speeches from his fiancée, Hatice Cengiz, and others.
+Jamal Khashoggi's Fiancee Calls For Saudis To Return His Body At Memorial In D.C.

+Slain journalist Jamal Khashoggi was killed as he tried to arrange paperwork for his wedding — and his fiancée, Hatice Cengiz, says it's been impossible for her to cope with his death, because of the events that began with Khashoggi dying at Saudi Arabia's consulate in Istanbul.

+"I really don't know how to express myself," Cengiz said at a memorial in Washington, D.C., Friday.
+"Nothing has relieved me of the pain from the atrocity I experienced.
+The most important reason for this is because his corpse has still not been found."

-The memorial is taking place one month after Khashoggi was killed in Saudi Arabia's consulate in Istanbul.
-He was a columnist for The Washington Post — which is streaming today's memorial.
+Cengiz spoke in a recorded video message that was played at the event at the Mayflower Hotel, one month after Khashoggi was killed.
+He was a columnist for The Washington Post — which streamed video of today's memorial.

 The whereabouts of Khashoggi's remains are unknown, and the U.S., Turkey, and other nations have called for Saudi Arabia to fully cooperate in a transparent investigation into his death.

-Held at the Mayflower Hotel, the memorial was organized by the Justice for Jamal Khashoggi campaign.
-It will conclude with a prayer — the salat al-ghaib, which is performed in memory of "Muslims who have died in a distant place," according to the event's program.
+The memorial was organized by the Justice for Jamal Khashoggi campaign.
+It concluded with a prayer — the salat al-ghaib, which is performed in memory of "Muslims who have died in a distant place," according to the event's program.

 Hours before the memorial, Cengiz wrote about Khashoggi in an opinion piece for The Washington Post, saying, "As we witness the international outrage at his killing, the perpetrators should know that they can never erase his vision for his beloved country.
 They have only emboldened it."